HTN-heAR/Hack-The-North/README.md

 # Hack-The-North
-A submission for Hack the North
+The code for the Unity in C#.
+Contains the code for the AR, application and UI/UX